Caravan Air Conditioner

 Choose from our wide range of air conditioners for your caravan, motorhome, boat, bus, truck or trailer, ranging from rooftop or under bunk air conditioners single and split systems we cater for every application of the recreational vehicle industry.
-Our enormous range of caravan air conditioners contain only deluxe brands ranging from Dometic, Truma and Air Command.
-Air Command, one of the leading brand air conditioners in the recreational vehicle market today is Australian owned and their products are designed and tested to suit the harsh elements of the Australian environment.
+Our enormous range of caravan air conditioners contain only deluxe brands ranging from Dometic to Truma and Air Command.
+Air Command has been a leading brand of air conditioners in the recreational vehicle market for many decades.
+It was purchased by Dometic and rebranded into the Dometic name in 2019. products are designed and tested to suit the harsh elements of the Australian environment.

 The Truma Aventa roof mounted air conditioning system will cool the temperature of your caravan, motor home, bus, boat, truck or trailer to a desired degree in a very short time.
 The Truma Aventa will also deliver clean dehumidified conditioned air for a pleasurable internal climate even with the contrast of varying ambient temperatures.
 Designed and manufactured with all climate aspects in mind the Truma air conditioner can also operate as a heater using the optimised heat pump that has been incorporated into the build of this futuristic R.V air conditioning system, delivering the user the option to heat or cool weather it be in the dry hot climate of the northern parts of the Australian outback or the cooler southern terrain where every bit of warmth is a very precious commodity.
 From an engineering perspective the Truma air conditioning range are designed to operate at minimal noise percentages permitting the user a very quiet performance.
 Cool air will flow through your R.V delivered via an air distribution box (internal plenum).
 The unit will allow you to set a desired air flow by adjusting the four air outlets incorporated into the air distribution box.
 The air distributor also has an adjustable mood lighting feature integrated to the module for various internal lighting applications.
 The Truma comfort also allows the user to control the unit via remote control or manually on the digital C.P plus control panel.
 An authorised workshop can install the roof top air conditioning system in various applications whether it be a caravan, motor home, bus, boat, truck or trailer the unit is adaptable to every installation requirement.